Find Answers from Experienced Criminal Defense Attorneys

 Should I consult an experienced Delaware criminal defense lawyer for more information?

 Yes.
 If you have been wrongfully arrested and charged with a crime, or are otherwise potentially facing criminal charges, then the Law Office of Michael R. Abram can help.
-Attorney Michael Abram has experience handling a broad range of cases, from traffic offenses to violent homicides.
+Our attorneys have experience handling a broad range of cases, from traffic offenses to violent homicides.